scientist-softserv/utk-hyku/README.md

 ```bash
 docker-compose up web workers
 ```
 This command starts the whole stack in individual containers allowing Rails to be started or stopped independent of the other services.
-Once that starts (you'll see the line `Passenger core running in multi-application mode.` to indicate a successful boot), you can view your app in a web browser with at either hyku.docker or localhost:3000 (see above).
+Once that starts (you'll see the line `Passenger core running in multi-application mode.` to indicate a successful boot), you can view your app in a web browser with at either hyku.test or localhost:3000 (see above).
 When done `docker-compose stop` shuts down everything.

 #### Tests in Docker